Are AI Detectors Accurate? The Numbers and the Reasons They Fail (2026)

 Technical Content Writer

-Technical Content Writer and former software developer from India.
-I write in-depth articles on blockchain, AI/ML, data engineering, web development, and developer careers.
-Currently at Lucent Innovation, previously at Cromtek Solution and freelance.
+I am a technical content writer and former software developer from India.
+I write clear, in-depth articles on blockchain, AI and machine learning, data engineering, web development, and developer careers.
+I work at Lucent Innovation now.
+Before that I wrote about blockchain at Cromtek Solution and did freelance work.